 “Putin’s Perilous Imperial Dream: Why Empires and Nativism Don’t Mix,” Foreign Affairs, May 10, 2022. https://www.foreignaffairs.com/articles/russian-federation/2022-05-10/putins-perilous-imperial-dream

-Japan Reborn: Race, Sex and Eugenics from World War to Cold War.
-Under contract, Columbia University Press.
+Japan Reborn: Race and Eugenics from Empire to Cold War.
+Forthcoming, Columbia University Press.

 "Science without Borders?
 War, Empire, and the Contested Science of 'Race Mixing' in Japan, East Asia, and the West."
 In Who Is the Asianist?
 The Politics of Representation in Asian Studies, eds.
 Will Bridges, Nitasha Tamar Sharma, and Marvin D. Sterling (New York: Columbia University Press, 2022).